What is Article 13 and why do YouTubers hate it?

 The prospect of YouTube and Twitter doing massive copyright sweeps in order to avoid being fined presents a dire prospect for creators, who will find their resources very much cut down.
 Right now you can post a meme'd image on Twitter, but if there is a copyright claim on the original image, that meme will be taken down instantly.

-YouTubers tried to rally people to protest the directive ahead of the vote
+YouTubers tried to rally people to protest the directive ahead of the initial vote

 Tomorrow, Europe is voting on laws that have the power to BAN the online content you create and watch, literally affecting EVERYONE on this website.— MatPat (@MatPatGT) September 11, 2018